LET-3D-AP: Longitudinal Error Tolerant 3D Average Precision for Camera-Only 3D Detection: Conclusion

 \section{Conclusion}

-We proposed a novel metric, LET-3D-AP(L) for evaluating camera-only 3D detection methods.
-The tolerance along the longitudinal axis allows camera-based detections to be associated with the corresponding ground truth bounding boxes despite depth estimation errors.
-With the longitudinal affinity weighted LET-3D-APL, the detections are rewarded partially for a correct association with ground truth objects.
-We hope the proposed metrics will help advance the field of camera-only 3D detection by providing a more meaningful indication of method performance.
+We proposed LET-3D-AP(L) metrics for evaluating camera-only 3D detectors.
+The tolerance along the longitudinal axis allows detections to be associated with the ground truth objects despite depth estimation errors.
+The results show that state-of-the-art camera-based detectors can outperform popular LiDAR-based detectors with our metrics, suggesting that existing camera-based methods have the potential in real-world applications.
+We also construct a new test set for the Waymo Open Dataset, tailored to camera-only 3D detection methods.
+We hope the proposed metrics and dataset will help advance the field of camera-only 3D detection by providing a more meaningful indication for method performance.

 { }